sezanzeb/alsa-control/README.md

 This software provides multiplexing, volume and muting capabilities by creating .asoundrc configurations, while the GUI works as a replacement for pavucontrol.

 Not having pulseaudio is not compatible with everything.
-For example, Discord in Firefox and Terraria needed Pulseaudio.
+For example, Discord in Firefox and Terraria were silent without Pulseaudio.

 ## Usage